Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Conclusions

 \section{Conclusions}

-In this study, we proposed a new formulation of predictive coding, \emph{meta-representational predictive coding} (MPC), which is a biologically-motivated form of self-supervised inference and learning in service of acquiring distributed representations of sensory input.
+In this study, we proposed a new formulation of predictive coding, \emph{meta-representational predictive coding} (MPC), which is a neuroscience-informed form of self-supervised inference and learning in service of acquiring distributed representations of sensory input.
 Our framework, grounded in the free energy principle, inverts the standard premise of predictive processing from one of adapting a generative model to explain raw sensory inputs to one of an encoder-centric scheme where representations of distinct data features predict each other.
-Empirically, our results demonstrate that casting neuronal dynamics and synaptic plasticity as message passing—induced by within and between stream prediction—offers a mechanistic explanation of how representations of sensory stimuli might emerge.
+Empirically, our results demonstrate that casting neuronal dynamics and synaptic plasticity as message passing -- induced by within and between stream prediction -- offers a mechanistic explanation of how representations of sensory stimuli might emerge.
 In the context of visual perception, MPC is instantiated by an architecture of visual streams that are each concerned with processing foveal/parafoveal (high-resolution) or peripheral (low-resolution) sensory data features.
 The resulting neuronal dynamics are driven by intra- and inter-stream message passing of predictions and prediction errors.

-Note the resulting framework engages with the relatively challenging problem of self-supervised learning (SSL) of representations, side-stepping the need for positive and negative data samples (as in contrastive SSL schemes) through cross visual stream prediction, showing how abstract encodings might emerge using only predictions and prediction error alone (as opposed to schemes that use similarity metrics and complementary views of data through random transformations).
-Our experimental simulations show that self-supervised MPC was capable of learning representations that were useful for not only downstream discriminative learning but also for downstream reconstruction.
+Note that the resulting framework engages with the relatively challenging problem of self-supervised learning (SSL) of representations, side-stepping the need for positive and negative data samples (as in contrastive SSL schemes) through cross visual stream prediction, showing how abstract encodings might emerge using only predictions and prediction error alone (as opposed to schemes that use similarity metrics and complementary views of data through random transformations).
+Our experimental simulations show that self-supervised MPC was capable of learning representations that were useful for downstream discriminative learning and downstream reconstruction, even exhibiting promising zero-shot generalization capabilities.
 Simulation results demonstrated that MPC was competitive with standard state-of-the-art predictive coding and backprop-trained supervised learning, even though the framework never uses label information nor does it need to predict high dimensional sensory data (e.g., pixels).